olmokramer/scrollbar-width.js/README.md

 A global variable `global.SCROLLBAR_WIDTH` will then be available.

-Alternatively, you can do

-    var scrollbarWidth = require("scrollbar-width");

-Then the width will be available from the variable.

 ### Browser

-To install in the browser just save scrollbarWidth.js to your project and include it in your html.
+To install in the browser just add scrollbarWidth.js to your project and include it in your html.
 A global variable `window.SCROLLBAR_WIDTH` will then be available.

 ## <a name="compatibility"></a>Compatibility